NHSDigital/record-a-vaccination-guidance/app/pharmacy-group-guidance.md

 •	different timeframes, including a date range of your choice
 •	which vaccines to include
-•	which pharmacies to include
+•	which pharmacies to include – you can only select pharmacies that have recorded vaccinations
 •	what level of detail to include

-Only 1 user at the time from your company can create a report.
-If a report is already in progress when you go to Reports, you will get a message telling you to wait.

-Once your colleague’s report is ready, the page will refresh and show the **Create report** button meaning you can start creating a new report.

 <hr class="nhsuk-section-break nhsuk-section-break--m nhsuk-section-break--visible">